-Twelve Downtown Alliance Public Safety Officers were honored Wednesday for helping keep Lower Manhattan one of the safest areas in New York City.
+Twelve Downtown Alliance Public Safety Officers were honored Tuesday for helping to keep Lower Manhattan one of the safest areas in New York City.

-The 57-person public safety staff, recognizable by its distinctive red uniforms, patrols the streets of Lower Manhattan 24/7.
-Security officers check in with neighborhood businesses, provide visitors and residents with friendly directions and assist the New York City Police Department.
-Criminal activity in Lower Manhattan has dropped sharply since the Downtown Alliance and NYPD began working together.
+The 57-person staff – recognizable by their distinctive red uniforms – patrols Lower Manhattan’s streets every day.
+They check in with neighborhood businesses, provide visitors and residents with friendly directions and aid, and assist the New York City Police Department.
+Criminal activity in Lower Manhattan has dropped considerably since the Downtown Alliance and NYPD began working together 12 years ago.